ghnatiuk/consuming-gherkin/presentation/bdd_with_ragel/01_slide.md

       end
     end

-!SLIDE
-* coupla refactorings as we learned more

-!SLIDE
-* shared examples

-!SLIDE
-* pretty_formatter.feature

 !SLIDE bullets incremental
 # What the Tests Told Us
 .notes Event based design of Gherkin came about out of need to easily test lexer